bjoern-hempel/node-unclosed-tag-finder/README.md

-# node-unclosed-tag-checker
+# node-unclosed-tag-finder
-Checks unclosed html5 tags, that are normally optional
+Finds unclosed html5 tags, that are normally optional